1. What is Pallet Racking?

 The one bay can store different pallets without limiting selectivity, however each bay level must store pallets of identical make-up.
 Similar to Drive-in Rack, ‘FILO’ pallet movement (ie. first-in, last-out) does not suit product with expiry dates.

 Flow Through Racking offers several major advantages including dense storage, limited aisle space requirements, good selectivity and excellent stock rotation.

 c) Mobile Racking

-9. Accessories for Pallet Racking
+10. Accessories for Warehouse Pallet Racking

 a) Upright Protectors

 Upright Protectors obviously protect the upright from damage and are available in a variety of types.
 Impact from a forklift is the most common cause of damage.
 Examples include Corner Guards, Column Guards and Rack End Protectors.